 Graceful Departure Pet Center is proud to support our local K9 Heroes.
-We provide free end-of-life care; including Hospice, Consultations, Euthanasia, and Aftercare Services at our end-of-life center.
+We provide free Euthanasia Services to military and law enforcement canines*.

 Below are some of the k9 Heroes that we have had the privilege of serving, making sure their departure was graceful and dignified.
 If you would like to donate to the K9 Heroes fund or have a local hero in need of our services, please call our office.